Pwd9000-ML/blog-devto/posts/2022/GitHub-Actions-Terraform-Deployment-Part2/GitHub-Actions-Terraform-Deployment-Part2.md

 ### Pre-Requisites

-The pre-requisites we need to start using terraform on Github is exactly the same as in [part 1](https://dev.to/pwd9000/multi-environment-azure-deployments-with-terraform-and-github-2450) of this series.
+The pre-requisites we need to start using terraform on GitHub is exactly the same as in [part 1](https://dev.to/pwd9000/multi-environment-azure-deployments-with-terraform-and-github-2450) of this series.
 I would recommend going through [part 1](https://dev.to/pwd9000/multi-environment-azure-deployments-with-terraform-and-github-2450) first, and follow the same steps for 1-3.

 We are going to perform the following steps: